tbottenfield/interesting_animals/source/land_animals/tufted_deer/tufted_deer.rst

 **Unique Features**

 Tufted Deer, as their name suggests, have a "tuft" of fur on their foreheads that stick out from the rest of their body.
-In addition, both male and female tufted deer have a unique set of canines that protrude from their mouths and over their bottom lips, with the male's canines growing up to 2.5 CM long.
+In addition, both male and female tufted deer have a unique set of canines that protrude from their mouths and over their bottom lips, with the male's canines growing up to 2.5 cm long.

 ===============================================================================